 What a game-changer it is!

-Not only we get rid of all those unnecessary ingredients like wheat flour, tons of added sugar, and a few more extra processed, but it is extremely easy to whip up.
-I’d say this low carb vegetarian soup it’s a million times creamier and flavorful, if not even more!
+Not only do we get rid of all those unnecessary ingredients like wheat flour, tons of added sugar, and a few more extra processed, but it is extremely easy to whip up.
+I’d say this low carb vegetarian soup is a million times creamier and flavorful, if not even more!